shivam-jaiswal-2002/emotion_detection_music_system/README.md

-Open terminal Type git clone repo-name in terminal type npm install which will install all the required packages now there is already 2 emotions recorded angry and happy
+Open terminal Type git clone https://github.com/shivam-jaiswal-2002/emotion_detection_music_system.git in terminal type npm install which will install all the required packages now there is already 2 emotions recorded angry and happy